March 24, 2013

 1. In a large bowl, mix the flour, eggs and water or stock.
 Add the cabbage and the other ingredients.
 Mix gently until everything is well coated with the batter .

 2. Heat oil to medium hot in a large skillet.
-Pour the mixture in a large skillet and press it down firmly.
-I try to make it about ½ inch thick.
-Cover and cook for 4 minutes.
-Flip (I usually slide in on plate, cover with another plate, flip it and slide it back in the skillet) and continue cooking for another 4 minutes.
+Pour the mixture in a large skillet and press it down with a spatula.
+I try to make it about 1/4 inch thick.
+Cover and cook for 5 minutes.
+Flip (I usually slide in on plate, cover with another plate, flip it and slide it back in the skillet) and cook for another 5 minutes.

 3. Slide onto a large plate, cut in wedges, brush wedges with some mayo, sprinkle some sauce on them, and enjoy.